-It is very important to be humane with this method.
-First of all, make sure that you take the dog out for a bathroom break at least every three hours.
+It is essential to be humane with this method.
+First, ensure you take the dog out for a bathroom break at least every three hours.

-You should also refrain from using this method for more than two weeks under any circumstances.
+It would help if you also refrained from using this method for more than two weeks.

 If you have decided to let your dog do its business in the yard, you will need to train them to alert you when they need to go.

-Thankfully, Labradors are a very smart breed, and they tend to figure this out with minimal encouragement.
+Thankfully, Labradors are an intelligent breed and tend to figure this out with minimal encouragement.

 The main thing is to take your Lab puppy outside every 3-4 hours, even if they show no signs of needing to go.
-Right now, you need to establish a pattern of behavior.
+Right now, it would help if you established a pattern of behavior.
 You should praise and reward the dog when they use the yard as desired.

-You can bet that your pup will drop a load in the house at least once.
-When they are rewarded for using the bathroom outside, they may expect to be rewarded for using the bathroom indoors.
+You can bet your pup will drop a load in the house at least once.
+When they are rewarded for using the bathroom outside, they may expect to be rewarded for using it indoors.
 From their perspective, this would make sense.

 There is no reason that you cannot use swimming as a reward when training your dog for outdoor potty use.